PaytonWelch12/SWDV460_XMLParserBuild/README.md

 <h2>Description</h2>
 This project was used as practice for setting up manual and automatic builds on Jenkins.
-It uses a simple XML parser that uses the Xerces Library, a sample XML document provided by Windows, and a simple make file to build the program.
+It uses a simple XML parser with the Xerces Library, a sample XML document provided by Windows, and a simple make file to build the program.
 During this project, I had to create two AWS instances.
 One was a public RedHat Instance and the other was a Windows 10 instance.
 They have both been shut down since I began to exceed AWS's free services.
-However, I used both RedHat and Cygwin to build the parser, and on the Windows instance, I set manual and automatic builds through Jenkins which was hosted on my Windows instance.
+However, I used both RedHat and Cygwin to build the parser, and on the Windows instance, I set manual and automatic builds through Jenkins.
 <br />